victoria4318/victoria4318/README.md

 <h2>👾 Overview</h2>

-I am a current 2nd year student at the Georgia Institute of Technology studying Computer Science with focused threads on Information Internetworks and Media.
+I am a current 2nd year student at the Georgia Institute of Technology studying Computer Science with focused threads on Information Internetworks and Cybersecurity.

 <h2>👩🏻‍💻 Software Development Projects:</h2>